simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

 2. Right-click and choose **Add New Folder**, name it **Controllers**.
 3. Right-click the **Controllers** folder and choose **Web API Controller Class (v2.1)**.
 Name it **SSOController** and click on the **OK** button.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Single-Sign-On-Outlook-Add-in/Images/SSO.png)
-4. In **SSOController.cs**, remove all of the methods leaving you with:
+4. In **SSOController.cs**, remove every method leaving you with an empty class:
     ```csharp
     using System.Web.Http;